-Construction sites are susceptible to innumerable risks like theft, legal claims, pilferage etc. As a contractor, it becomes a responsibility to cover such damages or loss by obtaining a construction all risks insurance policy.
+Construction sites are susceptible to innumerable risks like theft, legal claims, pilferage etc. which is why it is important to hire a company that offers construction takeoff services to reduce the amount of risk involved.
+As a contractor, it becomes a responsibility to cover such damages or loss by obtaining a construction all risks insurance policy.
 Similarly, there might be losses to a project involving the erection of a plant and installing machinery and equipment.
 In this regard, an employer can reduce their financial burden by purchasing a suitable insurance policy like an erection all risk plan.

 Although CAR and EAR are considered interchangeable, they have some distinct differences.
 One can find these details in the following section and make an informed decision.

 What is construction all risk insurance?

 A CAR, also known as contractors all risks insurance policy, provides well-rounded coverage against damages caused to contract-based workers, equipment and construction plants.
 It also covers third-party damages caused to a person or property.

 As a contractor or employer on a construction site, it is necessary to follow the deadlines.
 To do so, the smooth operation of construction processes is vital.
 Any disruption in the workflow can cause substantial losses in terms of finance and also result in legal repercussions.
 So, it is crucial for architects, engineers and financers to obtain a CAR policy and receive financial protection in the event of an accident.